Zhaoshan-Duan/ny-times-article-search/README.md

 - [:heavy_check_mark:] Can navigate to the Article Details screen
 - [:heavy_check_mark:] Article images are downloaded and displayed using Glide

+### Data Persistence
+Created a local SQLite Database with the Room Library.
+Defined DAOs and Entities to interact with your database Loaded cached local data in our RecyclerView when fresh network data is unavailable
+- [:heavy_check_mark:] Most recently fetched data is stored locally in a database
+- [:heavy_check_mark:] If user turns on airplane mode and closes and reopens app, old data from the database should be loaded

 The following **optional** features are implemented:

 - [ ] View elements are styled in the .xml files